autowarefoundation/autoware.universe/docs/porting-to-ROS2.md

 The `waitForTransform()` function will return immediately and also return a future.
 However, calling `.get()` or `.wait()` on that future does not respect the timeout.
 That is, it will wait however long it takes until a transform arrives and never throw an exception.

+### Shared pointers
+Be careful in creating a `std::shared_ptr` to avoid a double-free situation when the constructor argument after porting is a dereferenced shared pointer.
+For example, if `msg` previously was a raw pointer and now is a shared pointer, the following would lead to both `msg` and `a` deleting the same resource.

+    auto a = std::make_shared<autoware_planning_msgs::Trajectory>(*msg);

+To avoid this, just copy the shared pointer

+    std::shared_ptr<autoware_planning_msgs::msg::Trajectory> = msg;

 ### Service clients
 There is no synchronous API for service calls, and the futures API can not be used from inside a node, only the callback API.